abbr/BillEase/README.md

 7. Manually run *Invoice Run.exe* on the server with URL of the site created in Step 3. above and optional arguments documented in the [Console Application](#console-application) section above.
 The Windows log in account should be a site collection administrator as well as a local server administrator.
 If you run from a desktop Windows Edition such as Windows Vista with UAC, you have to run *Invoice Run.exe* from a DOS prompt started with "Run as administrator".
 If the run is successful, you should see new items created in *Charges* list with unique permissions.
 If the run fails, errors are output to both console and Windows event log.
 8. Create a scheduled task to run *Invoice Run.exe* periodically.
 The account used to run the scheduled task should have adequate privilege to modify list items and permissions.
 Make the account a site collection administrator is recommended.
 9. (Developer only) If you want to customize source code of *BillEase* or compile *Invoice Run.exe* from source, replace all occurrences of *https://mycorp.com/Billings* in file *Invoice Run/Service References/BillingSite/Reference.datasvcmap* with the URL of the site created in Step 3, then open file */Service Billing.sln* in Visual Studio 2013.

+##License

+The MIT License (MIT)

+Copyright (c) 2014

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.